nancyc0337/apcsa-freedom-project/tool/learning-log.md

 My link to code tinker: [Click the link](https://github.com/nancyc0337/apcsa-freedom-project/tree/main/flutter/one)

+### 10/27/2025:

+Link: (Flutter Crash Course #4 - Making a New Flutter Project)[https://youtu.be/adNHZVBd284?si=CT8Yu91mnqcQ_Z4Q]

+Notes:

+To make up a brand new flutter project:
+* navigate to the directory that you want to create the project in

+! try not to have any directory with any spaces or special characters.

+use _ if need to use space

+`flutter create name` = creates the project

+`flutter run` = runs the project

+Click mobile emulator, Start Pixel 6 API 33, it'll show an iphone, will demonstrate how our code will show on our phone.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc